Our charity is The Christie

 How much we've raised this year so far

 In Spring 2018 we launched our appeal to raise £100,000 to help redevelop the Radiology Department at The Christie Hospital & Holt Radium Institute in South Manchester.
 Having previously had their funding rejected, our commitment to support them as lead fundraiser meant the redevelopment was approved.

-Since we smashed our initial £100,000 commitment we set a new target of £150,000.
+Since we smashed our initial £100,000 commitment we set a new target of £150,000, which we have surpassed yet again at the end of 2019.
 When we launched this appeal, it needed no introduction to our people or customers.
 Since its launch in 2018 the uptake from pubs, people, customers and stockists has been overwhelming.

 Charity is not something we do because we have to, it is something that we do because we want to